 Many men experience declining sex drive as they age — and physiology is a factor.
 Testosterone, the hormone that boosts sexual desire, sperm production, bone density, and muscle mass, peaks at about age 30.

 Men might experience less interest in sex as the level declines, or not be able to sexually perform as well as they would like.
 A dip in sexual interest can cause depression and could damage important intimate relationships.
 It’s natural to want to do something about it.

 Take a look at the research if you’re wondering if using testosterone therapy can help improve your sex drive.

-Testosterone makes male sex organs grow when boys are developing, and supports male physical attributes like facial hair growth, broader shoulders, and denser muscle development.
+Testosterone makes male sex organs grow when boys are developing.
+It also supports male physical attributes such as facial hair growth, broader shoulders, and denser muscle development.

 Sexual excitement is caused in part by a rise in testosterone, though other factors contribute.
 Testosterone levels rise and fall throughout the day.
 Some men notice they are more excitable when testosterone is high, which is usually in the mornings.